 4. Foster Self-Awareness

 The purpose of a journal often includes enhancing self-awareness.
-Through exploration of personal thoughts and feelings, it encourages a better understanding of oneself, promoting insight and growth.
+Through daily reflections that explore personal thoughts and feelings, journaling encourages a better understanding of oneself, promoting insight and growth.
 A diary, while it does offer a measure of self-awareness through reflection of daily events, doesn’t place as strong an emphasis on this aspect as a journal does.

 5. Encourage Self-Expression